railsuser2014/openobject-doc-book-en/3/3_8/company_financial_analysis.rst

 Each of these reports can be printed from a specific date to a specific date.
 The End Date selected in the wizard determines the theoretical amount; if you select the last day of your financial year, the theoretical amount will be calculated as a function of that date (thus considering a complete financial year).

-The percentage for a budget is calculated as follows:
-  (amount realised / theoretical amount) * 100
-This way you get a view on how much of the forecasted amount has been actually realised in your accounting.
+The percentage for a budget is calculated as follows: (amount realised / theoretical amount) x 100 This way you get a view on how much of the forecasted amount has been actually realised in your accounting.

 The figure :ref:`fig-accbudg` gives an example of a budget produced by OpenERP.